timhwang21/gitbook/programming/react/replace-jsx-tag.md

 # Replace JSX tag

+> (Note: this is redundant if you are using an editor with LSP support, where you can rename symbols using the language server instead of regex!)

 The following (Vim-regex flavored) `sed` string replaces a JSX tag name while maintaining children and props:

 ```sed